prosyslab/flip/README.md

 # Flip

-Flip is a framework for fault localization using counterfactual execution
+Flip is a framework for fault localization with external oracle using counterfactual execution.

 ## Requirements